fernandon00b/DYNAMIC-AES-DECRYPTOR-BURP-PLUGIN/Readme.md

 This tool is used to decrypt Android applications that use dynamic AES encryption

-To use this tool you must follow these steps:
+To use this tool you must follow these steps:\n 1.install jython
-1.install jython
 2.install pycrypto
 https://github.com/csm/jycrypto